-Adding Files and SSH Keys
+Adding External Files

 If your repository has files with hard-coded values, we’ll also show you how to add replacement files with modified values for use in your environments.